 What This Article Covers

-- Introduction to Economic Order Quantity
+- How to Calculate Economic Order Quantity

 - The Relationship Between the EOQ and the Forecast Error

-- How the Calculation Form Works
+- How the Economic Order Quantity Calculation Form Works to Calculate EOQ

-- The Economic Order Quantity Calculator
+- The EOQ Calculator or Economic Order Quantity Calculator

-EOQ is not an adjustable formula; unlike the dynamic safety stock calculation, it has no ability to account for variability.
+EOQ is not an adjustable formula; unlike the dynamic safety stock calculation, it cannot account for variability.
 Some have proposed that this means it cannot be used for more product location combinations (PLCs) with more variable demand history — and this is true — if the data provided to the EOQ is not periodically changed.
 Therefore, it must be periodically recomputed for the entire database.